 In August, a woman was crushed by a collapsing ceiling, highlighting yet another shocking social housing failure.
 This was caused by a leaking ceiling which neighbours had been reporting for the past seven years.
 One of the neighbours expressed to ITV, “No one is listening.
 No one cares.
 It just falls on deaf ears and then it gets to the point where you give up.”

 It’s basic things like not being able to arrange repairs and not having complaints dealt with fairly and in a reasonable time frame, which allows such disasters to happen.

-The social housing white paper has set out clear standards to hold landlord to account and give tenants more transparency.
-There’s a greater emphasis on health and safety, tenant voice, performance monitoring and home ownership as well as an enhanced role for the Housing Ombudsman and The Regulator of Social Housing.
+The Social Housing White Paper has set out clear standards to hold landlords to account and give tenants more transparency.
+There’s a greater emphasis on health and safety, tenant voice, performance monitoring and homeownership, as well as an enhanced role for the Housing Ombudsman and The Regulator of Social Housing.

-Since the white paper, The Housing Ombudsman has put into place its new Complaints Handling Code which landlords have to self-assess against.
-The Ombudsman are also publishing online reports on the complaints handled for each landlord and its outcome.
-Every quarter, they will publish complaint handling failure orders which name the landlords and reason for failure.
+Since the white paper, the Housing Ombudsman has put its new Complaints Handling Code into place, which landlords have to self-assess against.
+The Ombudsman is also publishing online reports on the complaints handled by each landlord and its outcome.
+Every quarter, they will publish complaints handling failure orders which name the landlords and reason for failure.

 The Regulator is also introducing a four-yearly inspection cycle in which they will review the KPIs, complaints, risks and non-compliance of social landlords.

 Some of the key deliverables in the white paper are related to how social landlords communicate with tenants.
 Residents have been told that they should expect their complaints to be dealt with fairly and promptly, treated with respect, have their voices heard by their landlord and know how their landlord is performing.